CS 112

 We have also seen that a blueprint class can include both static and non-static methods.
 A non-static method is required if the method must have access to the fields of a particular called object.
 However, if a method doesn’t need a called object – i.e., if all of the information that it needs is supplied by its parameters or by the static variables of the class – then we typically make it static.
 Non-static methods must be called on an object of the class.
 Static methods may be called on an object of the class, but it is better style to call them using the name of the class instead.

-Imagine that we are defining a class called BMI that will serve as a blueprint for objects that encapsulate the body mass index (BMI) based on height and weight.
-For example, to create a BMI object that represents the BMI of a person of height 5.5in and weight 150.0lb, we would write:
+Imagine that we are defining a class called Grade that will serve as a blueprint for objects that encapsulate the raw score and the possible late penalty associated with a given grade.
+For example, to create a Grade object that represents a grade with a raw score of 85.5 and a late penalty of 20%, we would write:

 An initial implementation of this class can be found here.